protontypes/open-sustainable-technology/README.md

 - [FluxEngine](https://github.com/oceanflux-ghg/FluxEngine) - An open source atmosphere ocean gas flux data processing toolbox.
 - [eeweather](https://github.com/openeemeter/eeweather) - Fetch NCDC ISD, TMY3, or CZ2010 weather data that corresponds to ZIP Code Tabulation Areas or Latitude/Longitude.
 - [GRAL](https://github.com/GralDispersionModel/GRAL) - Provides a CFD model for the flow calculation around buildings or micrsocale terrain structures.
+- [Chemical Lagrangian Model of the Stratosphere](https://jugit.fz-juelich.de/clams/CLaMS) - A world leader in simulating exchange processes in the atmosphere across transport barriers such as stratosphere-troposphere exchange.

 ## Modeling of Climate and Earth